 For more information, call the Bayshore Center at Bivalve 856-785-2060 or email Info@BayshoreCenter.org

-We can tailor the 3-hour Education Sail, the full-day Sailor For A Day Camp and the week-long Maritime Camp experience to support the learning goals of youth organizations such as the Scouts, Boys & Girls Clubs, 4-H, Youth Sailing Clubs, etc. If you are interested in bringing a youth group aboard for one of these experiences and would like to tailor the program, please contact the Shipboard Program Coordinator at Education@BayshoreCenter.org or 856-785-2060 ext.
+We can tailor the 3-hour Education Sail, and the full-day Sailor For A Day Camp experience to support the learning goals of youth organizations such as the Scouts, Boys & Girls Clubs, 4-H, Youth Sailing Clubs, etc. If you are interested in bringing a youth group aboard for one of these experiences and would like to tailor the program, please contact the Shipboard Program Coordinator at Education@BayshoreCenter.org or 856-785-2060 ext.
 107 to discuss possibilities.